 Psychology 236 and Sociology 236 can be counted either for the Psychology or the Sociology major, but not for both.
+Required for Psychology majors and concentrations.

 This course satisfies the Interdisciplinary criteria (IDS) for the 2014 Core Curriculum.

 PSY 300.
 History and Systems.
 (3)